kbeckmann/pico-sdk-builder/README.md

-# kbeckmann/pico-sdk-builder: Build machine running archlinux for building Raspberry Pi Pico SDK based projects
+# kbeckmann/pico-sdk-builder: Build machine running ubuntu 24.04 for building Raspberry Pi Pico SDK based projects

-This is a simple Docker environment for building packages in an Archlinux environment.
+This is a simple Docker environment for building packages in an ubuntu 24.04 environment.

-`yay` will be installed as well.

 ## Example building PicoCart64
 ```bash